 - Mild local tenderness and / or bruising at the site of the injection.
-This usually settles over the first few days, but sometimes people experience back pain for longer - Blood pressure may be low after a coeliac plexus block.
+This usually settles over the first few days, but sometimes people experience back pain for longer - Blood pressure may be low after a lumbar sympathetic block.
 The nurse will check regularly before you go home.
-Care will be taken after you first stand up and walk after the procedure.
-You may well need to have a drip inserted and be given fluids to help keep the blood pressure back to normal.
-Some centres may ask for special compression stockings (TED stockings) to be worn

-- The digestive system may be affected by the procedure.
-If you have problems with sickness this will usually improve.
-You may notice your bowel movements are looser than usual, even frank diarrhoea.
-Please let your doctor know if this is a problem.
-It is important that you do not get dehydrated after the procedure - Any local anaesthetic used may rarely spread causing some numbness and/or weakness in your legs and other areas.
-Should this occur, the effect is temporary and will rapidly resolve over minutes or rarely hours - Injection treatments are not always effective and may not help your pain - Infection.
+Care will be taken after you first stand up and walk after the procedure - Sometimes more prolonged pain is experienced in the genital area or on the inside of your leg.
+This is usually temporary - The local anaesthetic may rarely spread causing some numbness and/or weakness in your legs and other areas.
+Should this occur, the effect is temporary and will rapidly resolve over minutes or rarely hours - Infection.
 This is rare.
 You should seek medical help if there is local warmth or redness over the site of injection with tenderness and/or you feel hot and unwell.
 This may require antibiotic treatment - Intravascular injection.
-Very rarely inadvertent injection of local anaesthetic may lead to collapse and require medical treatment - Difficulty with sexual function (Males only).
-Your doctor can explain - Paralysis is a rare complication.
-Your doctor will discuss this fully with you - Internal organ puncture and damage - Bleeding from major blood vessel puncture
+Very rarely inadvertent injection of local anaesthetic may lead to collapse and require medical treatment - Sexual dysfunction can occur rarely and this is usually in cases where both sides of the body are injected - Internal organ puncture and damage - Bleeding from major blood vessel puncture - Injection treatments are not always effective and may not help your pain